linode/docs/docs/guides/tools-reference/tools/how-to-use-ack-command/index.md

 [...]
 {{< /output >}}

 Notice, however, that these results include files without any matches for the term.
-In fact, the full results include many such files.
+The full results include many such files.

 To weed these out, you can add the `-l` option alongside the `-c` option.
 The `-l` option has *ack* only list files that have at least one match to the search pattern: